-Every year, the Corporation of Delta undertakes an annual watermain replacement program to ensure the municipality's water distribution system operates as efficiently as possible and residents have access to clean, safe drinking water.
+Every year, the Delta undertakes an annual watermain replacement program to ensure the municipality's water distribution system operates as efficiently as possible and residents have access to clean, safe drinking water.
 Sites are selected based on a number of factors including age of the watermain, frequency of leaks and other planned infrastructure improvements.

 Watermain Construction Process

 The watermain replacement construction process includes a number of stages.
 If the watermain in your neighbourhood is being replaced, you can expect to see the following typical process stages occur.

 - The construction crew will carry out preparations for installing the new watermain

 - Please note that some disruptions to the municipal water supply may occur

 - The construction crew will install the new watermain pipe, valves and fittings

 - The construction crew or an appointed testing consultant will perform compaction testing of the trench backfill, pressure testing, chlorinating and flushing of the watermain

 - Bacteriological testing will be done; this could take up to one week depending on the outcome of the test results

 - Once the watermain has been approved for service, the construction crew will install a new water service from the new watermain to your property line